fcarp10/benchfaas/README.md

   - Linux based OS
   - GbE Switch/Router
   - Nebula ([installation](https://github.com/slackhq/nebula))

+For the instructions, it is assumed that all VMs/PMs are on the same LAN network with static IP addresses.
+However, by using Nebula the testbed also works with devices located in different networks even behind NATs or Firewalls.

 All VMs/PMs need additional internet connection for the deployment of required tools, but not for the execution of benchmarks.